PTravnicek/NBIoTCAM/README.md

 - Automatic cleanup of incomplete transfers

 ### UDP Flow
-- Processes GPS telemetry
+- Processes sensor and GPS telemetry
 - Parses Telegraf line protocol format
 - Converts to structured data for storage/visualization
 - Handles both hex and direct ASCII formats

-## Power Management
+## Power & Network Management

-The AXP313A power management IC handles:
-- Camera power control
-- Battery monitoring
-- Power optimization
+- AXP313A manages camera power, battery monitoring, and power optimization

-## Network Management

-- Automatic network registration handling
+- Automatic network registration and DNS-based server addressing
-- Connection status monitoring
 - Configurable retry attempts for failed transmissions
 - Support for both home network and roaming
 - IP address monitoring and reporting

+## Recent Changes
+- Switched to DNS for server address (`www.iot-magic.com`)
+- Added LaTeX chart and documentation in `documents/`
+- Updated hardware/software documentation and tables
+- Improved power management and deep sleep logic

+---

+For questions or contributions, please open an issue or pull request on GitHub.